reaptor/elmish-land/docs/docs/core-concepts/commands.md

 ## Command.ofShared
 Send a SharedMsg from a page or layout.

+## Command.navigate
+Navigates to the specified route.
+[Read more](/docs/core-concepts/linking-and-navigating#command).

 ## Command.ofPromise
 Run a promise that will send the specified message when completed.
 Throws exception if it fails.